-4 Easy Steps to Encourage Employees to Get Flu Vaccinations
+Take a Shot!
+4 Approaches to Urge Employees to Get the Flu Vaccine

 3. Sponsor On-Site Clinics

-Keep in mind that theres a chance some managers and employees wont want to get vaccinated because of religious beliefs or personal medical concerns.
-Coordinate your efforts with the human resources department, if you have one, to ensure no one's rights are compromised.
+While its reasonable to ask everyone who works for you to get their flu shots, its crucial to be sensitive to their concerns.
+Theres always a chance some managers and employees wont want to get vaccinated because of religious beliefs or personal medical concerns.
+Coordinate your efforts with the human resources department or your attorney to ensure no one's rights are compromised.